What is the National Nurse Practitioner Residency and Fellowship Training Consortium (“the Consortium”)?

 - Provide a minimum of one (1) year of structured, intensive education and training;

-- In a service delivery setting that supports training to a mastery and confidence in the full scope of clinical practice;
+- In a service delivery setting that supports training to a mastery and confidence in the full scope of clinical practice, whether primary care or specialty care;

 - Provides training to a higher performance model of care.